luxe/unilang/README.md

 once so much code has been written in it.
 Unilang puts as much in the language as possible, because anything that is added must be a concept that stands independent of the code that is generated.
-Extending unilang with new tokens in a backwards-compadible, and doesn't affect the existing grammar.
+Extending unilang with new tokens is backwards-compadible, and doesn't affect the existing grammar.
+Although Unilang may have an overwhelming amount of language tokens to account for all these concepts,
+it is not overwhelming, because the majority of them are not required.

 **Design choice:**
 The more context a compiler has, the more it can do.